krprzenioslo/Hystrixwiki2/How-To-Use.md

 <a name='Reactive-Commands' />
 ## Reactive Commands

-Rather than converting a `HystrixCommand` into an `Observable` using the methods described above, you can also create a [`HystrixObservableCommand`](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixObservableCommand.java) that is a specialized version of `HystrixCommand` meant to wrap Observables.
+Rather than converting a `HystrixCommand` into an `Observable` using the methods described above, you can also create a `HystrixObservableCommand` that is a specialized version of `HystrixCommand` meant to wrap Observables.
 A `HystrixObservableCommand` is capable of wrapping Observables that emit multiple items, whereas ordinary `HystrixCommands`, even when converted into Observables, will never emit more than one item.

 In such a case, instead of overriding the `run` method with your command logic (as you would with an ordinary `HystrixCommand`), you would override the `construct` method so that it returns the Observable you intend to wrap.

 To obtain an Observable representation of the `HystrixObservableCommand`, use one of the following two methods:
-* [observe()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixObservableCommand.html#observe\(\)) &mdash; returns a &ldquo;hot&rdquo; Observable that subscribes to the underlying Observable immediately, though because it is filtered through a `ReplaySubject` you are not in danger of losing any items that it emits before you have a chance to subscribe to the resulting Observable
+* [`observe()`](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixObservableCommand.html#observe\(\)) &mdash; returns a &ldquo;hot&rdquo; Observable that subscribes to the underlying Observable immediately, though because it is filtered through a `ReplaySubject` you are not in danger of losing any items that it emits before you have a chance to subscribe to the resulting Observable
-* [toObservable()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixObservableCommand.html#toObservable\(\)) &mdash; returns a &ldquo;cold&rdquo; Observable that won&#8217;t subscribe to the underlying Observable until you subscribe to the resulting Observable
+* [`toObservable()`](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixObservableCommand.html#toObservable\(\)) &mdash; returns a &ldquo;cold&rdquo; Observable that won&#8217;t subscribe to the underlying Observable until you subscribe to the resulting Observable

 <a name='Fallback'/>
 ## Fallback

-You can support graceful degradation by adding a [getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) implementation to an ordinary `HystrixCommand`.
-Hystrix will execute this fallback for all types of failure such as [run()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#run\(\)) failure, timeout, thread pool or semaphore rejection, and circuit-breaker short-circuiting.
+You can support graceful degradation in an ordinary `HystrixCommand` by adding a [`getFallback()`](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) implementation.
+Hystrix will execute this fallback for all types of failure such as `run()` failure, timeout, thread pool or semaphore rejection, and circuit-breaker short-circuiting.
 The following example includes such a fallback:

 ```java
 public class CommandHelloFailure extends HystrixCommand<String> {